Solenery

 Canadian Insight:

-In provinces with tiered or time-of-use pricing (like Ontario or BC), these idle loads cost even more during peak hours.
+In provinces with tiered or time-of-use pricing (like Ontario or BC), vampire power from idle devices can cost even more during peak hours, quietly inflating your electricity bills.

-Smart power strips (like Kasa, TP-Link, or Belkin): Cut power automatically to idle devices.
+• Smart power strips (Kasa, TP-Link, Belkin): Automatically cut power to idle devices.

-Energy monitors (like Sense or Emporia): Help track which appliances draw the most standby energy.
+• Energy monitors (Sense, Emporia): Track which appliances draw the most standby energy.

-Utility dashboards: Many Canadian utilities (e.g., BC Hydro, Hydro One) offer tools to track your baseline usage and detect idle loads.
+• Utility dashboards: Many Canadian utilities (e.g., BC Hydro, Hydro One) provide tools to track baseline usage and detect idle loads.

-Shut down computers instead of using “sleep” mode.
+• Shut down computers instead of leaving them in “sleep” mode.

 Real Example: